koyalbhartia/RLTennis-Collaboration-Competition/Report.md

 ![Training_Episode_reward](https://user-images.githubusercontent.com/40532456/124676310-e8a2d680-de83-11eb-899e-6576c4a6e7d7.png)

+The environment is considered solved when average reward (over 100 episodes) of at least +0.5 is achieved.

-**Hence the game can be solved with +0.5 score on an average of 100 episodes in 520 episodes.
+**Hence the game can be solved with +0.5 score on an average of 100 episodes in 528 episodes.
 Giving a score of 0.511**

 ### Ideas to improve on the results.